-Premiere is a clever piece of software and even has a solution for when there is no extra footage available to add the transition.
+Premiere Pro is a clever piece of software and even has a solution for when there is no extra footage available to add the transition.
 Add the transition in the same way, and you will see a message pop up telling you that there is ‘Insufficient Media’ and that the transition will contain repeated frames.
 Premiere automatically creates its Clip Handles by repeating the end frames to form a freeze frame of the clip.

 As you can see the effect looks a little odd, especially on clips that are panning or tracking.
-However, in some instances it can work well, creating a specific stylised transition type for your piece.
+However, in some instances it can work well, creating a specific stylized transition type for your piece.